KeePass vs Bitwarden: A Comparison of Free Password Managers20 Nov 2018

 |Harder for beginners to understand.||Seems more actively maintained.|

-While I like KeePass, I think Bitwarden is great, and I’d encourage you to give it a try if you’re thinking about using a different password manager or trying one for the first time.
+While I like KeePass, I think Bitwarden is even better, and I’d encourage you to give it a try if you’re thinking about using a different password manager or trying one for the first time.

 Disclaimer: I’m not affiliated with KeePass nor Bitwarden, and I wasn’t compensated in any way to promote one or the other.
 I just like writing about useful software.